 Social media is a platform where you meet your target audience.
-A demographic data helps understand and tailor content on knowing who your audience is.
+Demographic data helps understand and tailor the content on knowing who your audience is.
 Family1st garnered information based on surveys from 2018 to 2020 on how often do teens use social media.
-This blog will also give you an insight about how teens look at social media platforms today.
-Given below are statistics of Facebook, YouTube, Instagram, Snapchat and Twitter.
+This blog will also give you an insight into how teens look at social media platforms today.
+Given below are statistics of Facebook, YouTube, Instagram, Snapchat, and Twitter.

 Please note that ‘teens’ refer to kids aged between 13 and 17 years only.

 There was a time when Facebook was the chief social media addiction and a youth’s favorite in the United States.
 However, after YouTube, Instagram and Snapchat shared the social media ground, Facebook wasn’t the lone dominator anymore.
 In fact, the latest Pew Research Center survey has stated that a little more than half (51%) of teenagers in the U.S aged between 13 and 17 years use less of Facebook in comparison with YouTube, Instagram, Twitter, and Snapchat.